kraudy/ibmi_os/README.md

 Built on the [System/38](https://en.wikipedia.org/wiki/IBM_System/38)'s architecture and after refining and extending its concepts, ***Project Silverlake*** gave life to the famous [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).
 Which was one of IBM’s most successful midrange systems due to its robustness, flexibility, integration, and backward compatibility.

 This system marked a revolutionary step in IBM architecture by re-introducing the high-level *machine interface* (MI) with the concept of a [Technology Independent Machine Interface (TIMI)](https://en.wikipedia.org/wiki/IBM_i#TIMI).
-This is like a virtual machine and the reason behind the [Integrated Language Environment (ILE)](https://en.wikipedia.org/wiki/Integrated_Language_Environment) (More about ILE on my RPG repo coming soon)
+This is like a virtual machine and the reason behind the [Integrated Language Environment (ILE)](https://en.wikipedia.org/wiki/Integrated_Language_Environment) (More about ILE on my [RPG language repo](https://github.com/kraudy/rpg_language))

 > This machine interfaced allowed IBM to move the AS/400 from the 48­bit CISC (IMPI) original implementation to the 64­bit RISC (PowerPC) processor architecture without needing to change the hadrware independent layer.